aritra90/CluStrat/SimulatedAlleleCode/final_Git_CluStrat/README.md

 ```
 python3 CluStrat_wrapper.py --help
 ```
-* Another important file to run is StratCompare.py.
+* Another important file that can be run is StratCompare.py.
 This script can be run to compare Armitage Trend CHISQ, EigenStrat, Gemma and Emmax methods with CluStrat on simulated data.
-The paths to the various softwares need to be edited accordingly to your machines/servers.
+The paths to the various software packages need to be edited accordingly to where they are on your machines.
 ```
 python StratCompare.py 1
 ```
-* The last file to run is geneAnnot.r. ...
+* The last file to run is geneAnnot.r.
+This Rscript can be run taking the ouput file of CluStrat.py and the number of desired top annotations as input.
+The code uses biomaRt to extract gene annotations for the significant SNPs found by CluStrat.
 ```
 Rscript geneAnnot.r CluStrat_signficantSNPs_dele0.txt 40
 ```